 Please note, multiple color images placed together on one plate and submitted as one file are considered one color image.
 Multiple color images submitted as multiple files are considered separately.

 The manuscript submission system has maximum size limit 97.66 MB.
 Illustrations, pictures and graphs, should be supplied with the highest quality and in an electronic format that helps us to publish your article in the best way possible.
-Please follow the guidelines below to enable us to prepare your artwork for the printed issue as well as the online version.
+Please follow the guidelines below to enable us to prepare your artwork for online publication.

 - Format: TIFF, JPEG: Preferred format for pictures (containing no text or graphs).

 EPS: Preferred format for graphs and line art (retains quality when enlarging/zooming in).

 - Composite Images: Please use capital letters (A, B, C, D) to identify the separate images included.
 Captions should be included within the lower left portion of the frame.

 - Placement: Tables created in MS Word should be included at the end of the document.
 Figures should be submitted as separate files.

 Figures/tables and other files created outside Word (i.e. Excel, PowerPoint, JPG, TIFF, EPS, and PDF) should be submitted separately.
 Please add a placeholder note in the running text (i.e. “[insert Figure 1.]")

 - Resolution: Rasterized based files (i.e. with .tiff or .jpeg extension) require a resolution of at least 300 dpi (dots per inch).
 Line art should be supplied with a minimum resolution of 800 dpi.